TYaDream/Few-Sensor_Knowledge-_Distillation/README.md

 └── ...
 ```

-Each `.txt`/`.TXT` file should contain sensor response data.
-The loader uses the first 4 sensor columns and resizes each sample to `--sequence-length`.
+Each `.txt` or `.TXT` file contains sensor response data.
+The current loader uses the first 4 sensor columns and resizes each sample to `--sequence-length`.

-## Run
+## Usage

-Example training command:
+Basic training command:

 ```bash
 python src/train_teacher_student.py ^